Stroke and Paralysis Explained

 Time to call 911: If any of these warning signs appear, reach out to emergency services without delay.

-A sudden droop on one side of the face, a noticeable weakness or numbness in one arm, or difficulty forming clear words can signal a serious issue in the brain that demands fast action.
-These are urgent red flags that something critical may be happening internally.
-The faster medical attention is received, the better the chances of minimizing long-term impact and preventing further damage.
-Don’t wait to see if things improve—call 911 immediately if any of these red flags are present.
-Prompt response can make all the difference.
+A sudden droop on one side of face, noticeable weakness or numbness in one arm, or difficulty forming clear words can indicate a serious brain issue that requires immediate action.
+These urgent signs suggest something critical may be occurring internally.
+Faster intervention increases chances of reducing long-term effects and preventing additional damage.
+Do not wait to see if symptoms improve—call 911 immediately if any of these warning signs appear.
+Quick response can make a major difference.

-Other symptoms may include sudden confusion, vision problems in one or both eyes, difficulty with balance, dizziness, or a severe headache with no apparent cause.
+Other possible symptoms include sudden confusion, vision problems in one or both eyes, trouble with balance, dizziness, or a severe headache without an obvious cause.

-Loss of function, on the other hand, is marked by the inability to control a part of the body.
-Depending on the cause, it may come with other symptoms like numbness, tingling, or muscle stiffness.
+Loss of function is marked by inability to control certain muscles or limbs.
+Depending on underlying cause, it may also come with numbness, tingling, or stiffness.

 Causes and Risk Factors